Events posted are for the biosafety community and are not automatically approved for CM Points.

 Webinar

-Fundamentals of Microbiology and Infectious Disease is intended for those professionals that participate in protocol review, facilities planning, and any other risk assessment activities, but are unsure as to the actual nature of the disease risks of microbiological agents.
+Fundamentals of Microbiology and Infectious Disease is intended for those professionals who participate in protocol review, facilities planning, and any other risk assessment activities, but are unsure as to the actual nature of the disease risks of microbiological agents.
 Biological safety and risk assessment will not be covered in this course.
 The proposed topics will cover infectious agents, virulence factors, pathogenicities, host-microbe interactions, susceptibility, modes of transmission, and the changes seen in the microbial world.
 If you don’t know the difference between a TCID50, PFU, or ID50; or why HBV is stable in dried blood and HIV is not; or why influenza is an inhalation hazard; or why public health officials advocate flu shots each year—then this course is for you.

-08. Concepts of Virology
+05. Concepts of Virology

 Webinar